Bradfield/algos/recursion/pythonds-sierpinski-triangle.md

 call this number the “degree” of the fractal.
 Each time we make a recursive call, we subtract 1 from the degree until we reach 0.
 When we reach a degree of 0, we stop making recursive calls.
-The code that generated the Sierpinski Triangle in Figure 3 &lt;fig\_sierpinski&gt; is shown in ActiveCode 1 &lt;lst\_st&gt;.
+The code that generated the Sierpinski Triangle in Figure 3 is shown in ActiveCode 1 &lt;lst\_st&gt;.

 The program in ActiveCode 1 &lt;lst\_st&gt; follows the ideas outlined